garrandall/popular-music-data/tracks/tell-me--what-s-goin--on--smilez-southstar.md

-sit back in the pad, think about the times we had try not to let it make me sad, or make me mad i'm tryin to move on wit my life, the wound is healed yea i'm juss speakin it real, i'm ready to feel ready to provide for my seed, a man now bet you can't believe its me
+sit back in the pad, think about the times we had try not to let it make me sad, or make me mad i'm tryin to move on wit my life, the wound is healed yea I'm juss speakin it real, I'm ready to feel ready to provide for my seed, a man now bet you can't believe its me